alastorid/bobo/README.md

 # bobo
-OwO

-~~I cannot find a complete table online, so I made one and post it here.~~

-I cannot find a good boshamy IME for my RHEL box, so I made one and post it here.
-It can adjust the  word order based on the txt file you gave.
-So you can grab some chat logs or some novels to make the word order more practically.
+A ibus-table-extension that provides boshamy IME.
+And it can be the optimal one for you.
-Put your .txt files in assest folder and run make, it will make a IME that optimized for it.
+Put your .txt files in assest folder and run ````make````, it will make a IME that optimized for it.

 # file list